From a WordPress Site to a Blazing-Fast Flutter App : REST API vs GraphQL

 Step 1: Prep Our WordPress Backend

-1. WPGraphQL: The core engine that creates the /graphql endpoint.
+1. WPGraphQL: Creates the /graphql endpoint.

 Step 2: Equip Our Flutter App